zhulinspace/MyTinyRayTracer/README.md

 1.the setup for windows

-2.add or construct math lib
+2.add  easy math lib---glm

+3.add std_image for loading or storing image

+### Step By Step

+1. Constructing a ray
+2. Adding a sphere
+3. Suface normals

-### To be Continued...
+To be continued...